Performance-Based Infrastructure Delivery Method

 The VfM analysis states the comparative cost of this project as $725 million.
 Is that the estimated total the state will pay over 35 years?

 No, it is a figure used for comparison purposes in the value for money analysis that assigns a net present cost to the project’s total life-cycle costs.

-How did the AOC select the final team?
+How did the Judicial Council select the final team?

-The AOC selected three teams through a request for qualifications, then issued a request for proposals to the three teams.
-The AOC evaluated the three teams' proposals based not only on compliance with the Judicial Council's construction requirements, but also on their financial value, quality of architectural and urban design, environmental consciousness, and operational efficiency.
+Judicial Council staff selected three teams through a request for qualifications, then issued a request for proposals to the three teams.
+Judicial Council staff evaluated the three teams' proposals based not only on compliance with the Judicial Council's construction requirements, but also on their financial value, quality of architectural and urban design, environmental consciousness, and operational efficiency.

-How did the AOC ensure that local businesses benefit from the project?
+How did the Judicial Council ensure that local businesses benefit from the project?

 The project team performed extensive outreach to ensure that local contractors, subcontractors, and materials suppliers were aware of how to qualify for subcontractor bidding on the project.

 What kind of relevant experience does the selected architect have?